Table of Contents

 The Indus River possesses great significance in the subcontinent of India as for thousands of years, it has served with water supply, food, and deep spiritual significance for the people residing in the region.
 Unfortunately, this river is challenged with many issues like congestion, climate change, and ethnic conflict.
 Protecting the Indus river is pertinent, not only for the environmental impact but for the millions of people who depend on the river for their livelihood and health.

-As in many international river basins increased cooperation and investment from both India and Pakistan in environmental and water resources development is absolutely necessary for the future sustainability of the river.
+As in many international river basins increased cooperation and investment in environmental and water resources development is absolutely necessary for the future sustainability of the river.
 By overcoming the Indus’s environmental and political problems, this ancient and holy river will continue to serve the needs of all for many generations.

 People Also Ask